marcredhat/CML_AMP_Streamlit_on_CML/README.md

 # Cloudera Private Cloud running on Kubernetes - Applied Machine Learning Prototype with OPL (OpenAI, Pinecone, and Langchain).

-Based on Wen Yang's work at https://lnkd.in/g79rWnPm
+From Wen Yang's work at https://lnkd.in/g79rWnPm "

-OPL has increasingly become the industry solution to overcome the two limitations of LLMs:
+"OPL has increasingly become the industry solution to overcome the two limitations of LLMs:

 LLMs hallucination: chatGPT will sometimes provide wrong answers with overconfidence.
 One of the underlying causes is that those language models are trained to predict the next word very effectively, or the next token to be precise.